-We have audited the consolidated financial statements of comScore, Inc. as of December 31, 2005 and 2006, and for each of the three years in the period ended December 31, 2006, and have issued our report thereon dated March 29, 2007 (except for Note 16, as to which the date is June 21, 2007) (included elsewhere in this Registration Statement).
+We have audited the consolidated financial statements of comScore, Inc. as of December 31, 2005 and 2006, and for each of the three years in the period ended December 31, 2006, and have issued our report thereon dated March 29, 2007 (except for the fourth paragraph of Note 1, as to which the date is June 21, 2007) (included elsewhere in this Registration Statement).
 Our audits also included the financial statement schedule listed in Item 16(b) of Form S-l of this Registration Statement.
 This schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion based on our audits.